 First things first, I needed to jot down my shopping list and make a trip to the grocery store to pick out my steak.
 I knew I wanted to go for a tougher meat, so that meant that strip steak, T-bone steaks, sirloin, rib-eye, tri-tip, and tenderloin were out of the question.
 Naturally more tender, testing out the effects of a marinade wouldn't make sense.

-So it was onto the tougher (and cheaper) cuts of meat–chuck specifically.
+So it was onto the tougher (and cheaper) cuts of meat-chuck specifically.
 On sale for $4.99 a pound, I grabbed two pounds of the meat and headed towards the soda aisle stopping to grab a bottled steak marinade.
+This test could have also worked well with skirt steak.

 The test is simple.
 Test equal amounts of boneless beef chuck with three easy steak marinades-Coca-Cola, bottled marinade, and beer.
 One steak would have no marinade and would act as the control.
 The marinade would sit for 2 hours, then the steak would be cooked in a cast iron skillet over high heat until medium-rare.